 This outpatient option is ideal for those who aren’t able to walk away from home and work to spend a month in rehab.
 You have access to team of multi-disciplinary addiction specialists, can attend individual or group therapy and have support in recovery without disrupting your daily life.

 Outpatient centers cost less than residential treatment centers.
-It’s the next best thing to staying at an inpatient facility for 28 days if you’re self-funding your treatment programme.
+It’s the next best thing to staying at an inpatient facility for 28 days if you’re self-funding your treatment Program.
 It’s a more practical option for professionals who can’t escape the demands of their business.

 If you are self-employed, being able to continue working while getting help for addiction means you can maintain a steady stream of income.
 Putting further stress on yourself by losing income or even clients while in rehabe won’t help with your addiction recovery.